-Ensure the risks of Radicalisation are referred to within all relevant policies including visitors, anti-bullying and digital safeguarding.
+Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullying and e-safety.

-Cusgarne School will respond to any concern about Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
+Safeguarding concern and will report in the usual way using local safeguarding procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.